dbca-wa/wastd/docs/data_collectors.rst

   forms and submit data, and the username will be automatically recorded when collecting data.
 * The username and password can also be set under General Settings > Server Settings.
-* Auto send: "only with Wifi" if few data points are collected.
-Disable for vigorous data collection in remote areas with limited Wifi - don't swamp the Wifi hotspot by auto-uploading data with photos.
+* Auto send: "only with WiFi" if few data points are collected.
+Disable for vigorous data collection in remote areas with limited WiFi - don't swamp the WiFi hotspot by auto-uploading data with photos.
 * Default to finalized
 * Delete after send